cado-security/product-help/docs/cado-response/manage/users-authentication/sso/azure-ad.md

 # Azure AD OAuth Integration

 :::warning
-Azure AD OAuth integration is currently in beta.
 If you encounter issues, please contact support@cadosecurity.com describing your issue and providing as much detail about your configuration as possible.
 :::

 You can now enable the beta of Azure AD OAuth Integration in the Cado platform by going to "Settings > SSO > Microsoft OAuth".